Traction motor: Rating

-Individual traction motor ratings usually range up 1,600 kW.
+Individual traction motor ratings usually range up to 1,600 kW.

 Another important factor when traction motors are designed or specified is operational speed.
 The motor armature has a maximum safe rotating speed at or below which the windings will stay safely in place.

-Above this maximum speed centrifugal force on the armature will cause the windings to be thrown outward.
-In severe cases, this can lead to "birdnesting" as the windings contact the motor housing and eventually break loose from the armature entirely and uncoil.
+Above this maximum speed, centrifugal force on the armature throws the windings outward.
+In severe cases this leads to "bird-nesting", in which the windings contact the motor housing, break loose from the armature and uncoil.

-Bird-nesting (the centrifugal ejection of the armature's windings) due to overspeed can occur either in operating traction motors of powered locomotives or in traction motors of dead-in-consist locomotives being transported within a train traveling too fast.
-Another cause is replacement of worn or damaged traction motors with units incorrectly geared for the application.

-Damage from overloading and overheating can also cause bird-nesting below rated speeds when the armature assembly and winding supports and retainers have been damaged by the previous abuse.
+Bird-nesting from overspeed can occur in the motors of a powered locomotive, or in those of a dead-in-consist locomotive being hauled within a train that is travelling too fast.
+It can also follow the replacement of worn or damaged motors with units geared incorrectly for the application.
+Overloading and overheating can produce it below rated speeds, once the armature assembly and the winding supports and retainers have been damaged by earlier abuse.

 Cooling

-Because of the high power levels involved, traction motors are almost always cooled using forced air, water or a special dielectric liquid.
+Because of the high power levels involved, traction motors are almost always cooled using forced air, water, or a special dielectric liquid.

 Typical cooling systems on U.S. diesel-electric locomotives consist of an electrically powered fan blowing air into a passage integrated into the locomotive frame.
-Rubber cooling ducts connect the passage to the individual traction motors and cooling air travels down and across the armatures before being exhausted to the atmosphere.
+Rubber cooling ducts connect the passage to the individual traction motors, and cooling air travels down and across the armatures before being exhausted to the atmosphere.